DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDateRangeBox/1 Configuration/invalidEndDateMessage.md

 ---
 ---
 ##### shortDescription
-Specifies the message displayed if the typed value is not a valid end date.
+Specifies a message displayed if the typed end date is not a valid date.

 ---